Asset tokenization

 - Holder eligibility: compliance modules can restrict transfers to eligible and verified participants.

-- Settlement: local and hashlock-based XvP workflows coordinate asset and payment-side actions.
+- Settlement: local and hashlock-based XvP workflows coordinate asset and payment-side steps.

-- Asset servicing: operators can manage burns, pauses, forced actions, yield schedules, and record updates when the asset configuration supports them.
+- Asset servicing: operators can manage burns, pauses, forced transfers, yield schedules, and record updates when the asset configuration supports them.

 Built-in compliance controls